mammo0/LED-Matrix/README.md

 make build-alpine-venv
 ```

 After that you find an `tar`-archive in the `resources` directory of this repository, that contains the virtual environment for your Alpine Linux installation.
-This archive is needed in point **4** of the **Installation** section.
+This archive is needed in step **4** of the **Installation** section.